Bijan Djir-Sarai

-Bijan Djir-Sarai (بیژن جیرسرایی; born 6 June 1976) is a German politician of the Free Democratic Party (FDP) who has served as a member of the Bundestag from 2009 until 2013 and since 2017.
+Bijan Djir-Sarai (بیژن جیرسرایی; born 6 June 1976) is a German politician of the Free Democratic Party (FDP) who has served as a member of the Bundestag from 2009 until 2013 and since 2017 until March 2025.

 Background and education

-Djir-Sarai was born on 6 June 1976 in Tehran.
+Djir-Sarai was born on 6 June 1976 in Tehran to a family of Iranian-Jewish background.
 He was sent to Germany to live with an uncle at the age of 11 by his Iranian family.
+He does not identify as having any religion.

 Political career

 Djir-Sarai joined the FDP in 1996.
 He first became a member of the German Parliament in the 2009 elections.
 From 2009 and 2013, he served on the Committee on Foreign Relations.
 In the 2013 elections, he lost his mandate.

-Djir-Sarai was re-elected in the 2017 elections and has since been serving on the Committee on Foreign Affairs again.
-He serves as his parliamentary group's spokesperson on foreign policy.
-In addition to his committee assignments, he chairs the German-Iranian Parliamentary Friendship Group.
+Djir-Sarai was re-elected in the 2017 elections and subsequently served on the Committee on Foreign Affairs again.
+He served as his parliamentary group's spokesperson on foreign policy.
+In addition to his committee assignments, he chaired the German-Iranian Parliamentary Friendship Group.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the FDP following the 2021 federal elections, Djir-Sarai was part of his party's delegation in the working group on foreign policy, defence, development cooperation and human rights, co-chaired by Heiko Maas, Omid Nouripour and Alexander Graf Lambsdorff.
 In April 2022 he was elected as the General Secretary of the FDP.
+He resigned from the position on 29 November 2024 amid controversy over the FDP's departure from the governing coalition.